 A man named Joshua in Kentucky called a while back who wanted to create a custom wedding ring.
 I told Joshua the design and waxing would cost about $500.
 Setting the diamonds would cost another $150.
 The diamonds were the big expense and would set him back around $5500.
 Casting the ring in 14k would cost about $800.
 Considering what he wanted, my pricing was very reasonable.

 He called back a day later—had probably been talking with his banker—and asked if we could save money by casting the ring in silver.
-I explained about the metal’s inherent softness and propensity to tarnish.
+I explained about the metal’s inherent softness and habit of tarnishing.
 Setting his beautiful diamonds in $50 worth of silver would not be a good idea.
 Unless of course, he didn’t mind replacing them every couple years or so.

 Joshua chuckled and said, “You had me at tarnishing, but I was enjoying the ride.”
 We cast his ring up in 14kt white gold.
 Later, he emailed me pictures of the beautiful ring on his beaming bride’s finger.